• Skip to primary navigation

 Three smoked pork tacos in taco stand

-Your family and friends are going to LOVE this pork tacos recipe!
-It’s a really fun weekend smoking project and the results are out of this world – juicy tender pork with all those taco toppings.
-Yum!
-I hope you give it a try soon.
+Your family and friends are going to LOVE this pork taco recipe!
+It’s a really fun weekend smoking project and the results are out of this world – juicy tender pork with all those taco toppings, yum!

 Shop Our Spices